neurodata/checklists/algorithms.md

-## Simulation
+## Toy Data

+### Simulations

 The purpose of this section is twofold: (i) get comfortable running the algorithm, (ii) understand when you expect the algorithm to work well, and when not.

-### Generate toy simulation data

 Code should always be tested to determine whether we can trust the results, this means testing to see that it works well when it should, and that it does not work well when it shouldn't.
 Below we describe how to generate such simulations so that you can use them to test the code.

 1. write the sampling/generative distributions that you will write to test the code. the simulation should have the following properties:
     1. you know exactly what the answer should be.